wp-plugins/jquery-smooth-scroll/readme.txt

 = I don't want to add a plugin.
 How do I add these functionality without a plugin? = Of course you can do this.
 I will add a blog post about how to do this without any plugin.
 But remember, you can't get automatic upgrade in this condition.
 BTW, Follow [BlogSynthesis](http://www.blogsynthesis.com) for any update.

-Note: This plugin is based on "Cudazi scroll to top" and "easy smooth scroll links" plugins.
+Note: This plugin is based on "Cudazi scroll to top".

 == Screenshots ==